 - Try multiple genAIs: Compare their strengths and weaknesses. - Master prompt engineering: Craft effective prompts for optimal results.
-Build a catalog of your best prompts. - Be cautious of hallucinations: Always review genAI output critically. - Embrace the power of genAI: Use it to enhance your Java learning experience, not to replace it. - Adhere to your college's or university's genAI policies and note that your instructors may each feel differently about acceptable uses of genAI.
+Build a catalog of your best prompts. - Be cautious of hallucinations: Always review genAI output critically. - Embrace the power of genAI: Use it to enhance your Java learning experience, not to replace it. - Adhere to your organization's genAI policies.